Zenlytic/zenlytic-docs/docs/4_data_modeling/6_view.md

 fields: This is a list of [fields](9_field.md).
 Each field must have all required parameters included.

+### Identifiers

+Identifiers will be used to form the joins in your database.
+You will specify the primary and foreign keys using the syntax below and Zenlytic will automatically make the possible joins available to you through any queries you run.

 ### Examples

 This is a basic view with just 2 dimensions and 1 measure, that explicitly references the `prod.order_lines` table.
 This view also defines it's primary key as an identifier and a foreign key as an identifier.